 Ordinary member (includes BBKA Registered membership) – for those who already keep bees and wish to partake in all aspects of the association.

-Partner member – an optional extra for partners at the same address of an Ordinary / Family member who are involved in beekeeping.
+Partner member – an optional extra for partners at the same address of a Family member who are involved in beekeeping.
 Partner members enjoy all the rights of full membership, but will not receive the BBKA News or Association newsletter.

 Ordinary member without bees (including BBKA Country membership) – for anyone interested in taking up beekeeping or for those who simply wish to support the association.
 Ordinary member without bees will not be registered as beekeepers with the BBKA and will not be covered by insurance or receive BBKA News.